GioDavid/vue-ecuadorian-id-validation/README.md

 # ecuadorian-id-validation

-> Basic ecuadorian id validation vue example using vue for a project
+> Basic ecuadorian id validation vue example using vue for a project.
+The ruc input element has a reference to the validation element to be used for validating an identification

 ## Build Setup